Aryasingh06/Food-API/README.md

-# Food-API
+# FOOD-API-using-Express.js-for-managing-food-and-nutrition-data.
-food Api using Express JS for managing food and nutrition data.
+API using Express.js for managing food and nutrition data.
+Implementing endpoints to save data in a database using Postman and retrieve data using Express.